 Yet he still left supporters with plenty of wonderful memories.

 Before we realised what a wonderful man he was too, Cazorla immediately captured our hearts by showing what a wonderful footballer he is.

-The Spaniard arrived at Arsenal as an attacking midfielder and was always a threatening, incisive player, ending his debut campaign at the Emirates with 12 goals and 14 assists.
+The former Spain international arrived at Arsenal as an attacking midfielder and was always a threatening, incisive player, ending his debut campaign at the Emirates with 12 goals and 14 assists.

-But it has been in a deeper role that Cazorla has really proved his class, dictating play and controlling the tempo of the game like a puppet master pulling the strings.
+But it was in Cazorla’s third year, when he was moved into a deeper role, that he perhaps proved his class more than ever, dictating play and controlling the tempo of the game like a puppet master pulling the strings.